Your Happy Man Coach,

-Hello brother.
-My name is Charles McKeever.
-I’ve been married 27 years, have two grown children, and live in Austin, Texas.
-After reading the book No More Mr Nice Guy, I began a journey to reconnect with my masculine and eliminate “nice guy” behaviors that were negatively affecting all areas of my life.
+After reading the book No More Mr Nice Guy, I began a journey to reconnect with myself and eliminate the “nice guy” behaviors that were negatively affecting all areas of my life.

-On October 28, 2018, two days before Halloween my wife said, “I don’t think I want to be married anymore.”
+On October 28, 2018, two days before Halloween, my wife said, “I don’t think I want to be married anymore.”
 We had been married almost 22 years at that point.
 Our wedding anniversary was coming up that November 15th.

 We sat on a park bench in our neighborhood and I cried.
 I felt like my life was over.
 I felt like a failure as a husband, as a father, as a man.
 I wasn’t happy either, but I wasn’t ready to call it quits.
 I just didn’t know how to fix it.

-Fixing it was what I had always done, but this wasn’t something I could fix and now she was saying out loud what I had known for the last two years, if not longer.
+Fixing it was what I had always done, but this wasn’t something I could fix, and now she was saying out loud what I had known for the last two years, if not longer.

 We didn’t know what to do next, so we just continued to live together.

 I needed another man to help me see what I couldn’t see alone.
+After Googling for answers, I eventually found Steve Horsmon and Dan Dore at GoodGuys2GreatMen.

-At first I just watched Steve Horsmon's videos and read his newsletter articles.
-I was learning a lot about the things I didn't know and eventually I decided I wanted to go deeper.
-After a 1.5 hour coaching call I hired Dan Dore as my men’s coach.
+At first, I just watched Steve Horsmon's videos and read his newsletter articles.
+I was learning a lot about the things I didn't know and eventually, I decided I wanted to go deeper.
+After a 1.5-hour coaching call, I hired Dan Dore as my men’s coach.

 I needed someone to hold up a mirror and give me the tools I needed to make serious lasting change in my life.
 I was excited to have finally talked to a man who understood me and could help me.